yaronf/I-D/STAR-Delegation/draft-sheffer-acme-star-delegation.md

 then uses the ACME protocol (with the extensions described in
 {{!I-D.ietf-acme-star}}) to request issuance of a STAR certificate for the same delegated identity.
-The generated short-term certificate is automatically renewed by the ACME Certification Authority (CA), routinely fetched by the NDC and used to terminate HTTPS connections in lieu of the IdO.
+The generated short-term certificate is automatically renewed by the ACME Certification Authority (CA), periodically fetched by the NDC and used to terminate HTTPS connections in lieu of the IdO.
 The IdO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and letting the certificate expire shortly thereafter.